5 Best Laptops For Nursing Students 2025

 8 hours

-This is the cheapest laptop on this list and in fact it’s the cheapest laptop that can run Windows 11 ( it will run Windows 12 too) with ZERO LAG.
+This is the cheapest laptop on the list, and honestly, it’s probably the cheapest laptop you’ll find that can run Windows 11 (and even Windows 12) without breaking a sweat.

 How To Choose A Laptop For Nursing School